BABEL-sbf/FFT-AI-models/README.md

   1. Navigate to the `efficients` directory.
   2. Run the `exodus.py` script using the command `python exodus.py [OPTIONS]`.
   3. Replace `[OPTIONS]` with any command-line arguments or flags specific to the script.

-## Scripts

-### exodus.py

-- **Description**: A utility script located in the `efficients` folder, designed to export datasets from CoralNet seamlessly.
-- **Instructions**:
-  1. Ensure you have the necessary permissions to access the datasets on CoralNet.
-  2. Navigate to the `efficients` directory.
-  3. Run the script using `python exodus.py` (or the appropriate command for your environment).
-  4. Follow any on-screen prompts to complete the export process.

 ## Model Information